The information in this article applies to:

 After we have specified a Fill Style for the Custom Countertop, we are ready to begin editing it.
 Recall that a Custom Countertop is like other closed polyline based objects, and can be edited in the same fashion.

 When you select an object, the edit toolbar displays.
-By default, it is located at the upper left side of the program window, just above the status bar.
+By default, it is located at the lower left side of the program window, just above the status bar.
 The toolbar buttons that display can be used to edit the selected object(s).
 Which buttons display depends on the type of object selected, the current view, and how you selected the object.

 The edit toolbar buttons are the same as the options in the contextual menu when you right-click on an object.